 Diamond drilling program will be carried out with rigs property of SIM.
-Drilling will be performed underground, with exception of a couple of holes recommended for the Santa Elena SW Extension.
+Drilling will be performed underground, with exception of three scout holes recommended for the Santa Elena SW Extension, this to investigate the stratigraphic position on that area.

 26.2 Geology, Block Modeling, Mineral Resources and Reserve